Stock Analysis on Net

 Total assets

-The analysis of the quarterly financial data reveals several noteworthy trends and patterns in key asset categories over the observed periods.
+The analysis of the quarterly financial data reveals several key trends and observations regarding the company's asset structure and changes over the reported periods.

 Cash and Cash Equivalents